-Recap: Depending on which model people embrace for explaining the origin of our own species, one or more of anatomically modern humans (AMH), i.e., Homo sapiens sapiens.
+Recap: Depending on which model people embrace for explaining the origin of our own species, one or more of those species would have evolved into archaic or premodern humans and, subsequently, anatomically modern humans (AMH), i.e., Homo sapiens sapiens.
 The Regional Continuity or Multiregional Model (RCMB) supposes that whatever erectus forms were present in the various locations evolved through a premodern form, often termed Archaic Homo sapiens whether Neanderthal-like or otherwise, and then into AMH via gene flow between the populations.

 The "Recent African Origin" (RAO) or Replacement theory holds that our ancestors arose in Africa ~200 kya and then moved out to populate the rest of the world, those "erectus" species that did not contribute to our lineage went extinct.
-The problem remains as to which of the later "erectus" forms gave rise to our premodern form, Homo heidelbergensis Assimilation Model that says there was interbreeding between species (such as Neanderthals and humans), but also that Homo sapiens may have outcompeted and/or wiped out other hominins as they migrated.
+The problem remains as to which of the later "erectus" forms gave rise to our premodern form, Homo heidelbergensis.
+At this point in time, the most plausible is the Assimilation Model that says there was interbreeding between species (such as Neanderthals and humans), but also that Homo sapiens may have out-competed and/or wiped out other hominins as they migrated.